haclark30/haclark30.github.io/index.md

 # Harrison Clark
 ### Madison, WI | 715-571-0737 | haclark30@gmail.com
 ## Computer Science Student and Aspiring Software Developer
-- I have spent the last 5 years in the IT Support field, but I am now looking to transition to a software development role.
+- For the past 5 years I have worked in the IT support field, but I am now looking to transition to a software development role.
-- Recently returned to the University of Wisconsin - Madison to finish a Bachelor's Degree in Computer Science.
+- I recently returned to the University of Wisconsin - Madison to finish a Bachelor's Degree in Computer Science.

 # Education
 **University of Wisconsin - Madison**